2019 Dayton shooting

 Mass shooting in Ohio, U.S.

-On August 4, 2019, 24-year-old Connor Betts shot and killed nine people, including his brother, (Note: Despite being labeled as female in some sources, the perpetrator's brother identified as a trans man.) and wounded 17 others near the entrance of the Ned Peppers Bar in the Oregon District of Dayton, Ohio, United States.
+On August 4, 2019, 24-year-old Connor Betts shot and killed nine people, including his brother, (Note: Despite being labeled as female in some sources, the perpetrator's brother identified as a trans man.) and wounded 17 others near the entrance of the Ned Peppers Bar in the Oregon Historic District of Dayton, Ohio, United States.
 Betts was fatally shot by responding police officers 32 seconds after the first shots were fired.
 A total of 27 people were taken to area hospitals.
 It is the deadliest mass shooting to occur in Ohio since the 1975 Easter Sunday Massacre.

 A search of the shooter's home found evidence that showed an interest in violence and mass shootings and that he had expressed a desire to commit one.
 He considered himself a leftist and voiced his support for Antifa; a preliminary assessment did not indicate that Betts had a racial or political motive.
-The attack occurred just 13 hours after a mass shooting in El Paso, Texas.
+The attack occurred just 13 hours after a mass shooting at a Walmart in El Paso, Texas.